iPhone 8 Release Date And Specs: Fiber-Like LTE Cat 16, Mini Touch Bar, And More

 The iPhone 8 is still a long way away, but rumors about the device are already emerging in a steady stream.
 With the iPhone 8’s release date all but set for September 2016, analysts and Apple fans alike are closely monitoring any new leaks and speculations surrounding the upcoming flagship’s specs and features.
 From what could be determined so far, Apple’s iPhone 8 would truly be its best smartphone in years.

 Speculations about the specs and features of the iPhone 8 have long been emerging in the rumor mill, with numerous leaks and patents pointing to a revolutionary device unlike any smartphone that Apple has released so far.
-A Trusted Reviews report has summarized many of the iPhone 8’s rumored features, including an A11 Chip, a borderless OLED display, a laser sensor for gesture recognition and an innovative 15-foot wireless charging feature.
+A Trusted Reviews report has summarized many of the iPhone 8’s rumored features, including an A11 Chip, a borderless OLED display, a laser sensor for gesture recognition, and an innovative 15-foot wireless charging feature.
 While Apple has yet to confirm any of these rumors, the consistency of the emerging speculations is quite noteworthy.

 Amidst these rumors and leaks, however, two particularly interesting specs and features of the iPhone 8 have managed to attract the attention of numerous Apple fans and mobile tech analysts alike.
 According to recent speculations, the iPhone 8 might end up being equipped with Qualcomm’s sixth-generation Snapdragon X16 LTE unit, since the chipmaker would most likely be Apple’s partner in the production of the iPhone 8’s modem.